 A Possession for All Time

 Near the opening of his History, Thucydides draws a sharp contrast between his work and everything before it.
-He dismisses the poets for embellishing events, the early chroniclers for writing to win an immediate audience rather than record what actually happened.
-What he is offering instead, he says, is something harder and more durable: a work for those who “want to understand clearly the events which happened in the past and which (human nature being what it is) will, at some time or other and in much the same ways, be repeated in the future.”
+He dismisses the poets for embellishing events, the early chroniclers for writing to win an immediate audience rather than to record what actually happened.
+What he is offering instead, he says, is something harder and more durable — a work for those who

 This is an astonishing claim.
 Thucydides is not simply saying his account is more accurate than Homer's.
 He is proposing a new theory of what history is for.
 The past is not a storehouse of glorious deeds or divine moral lessons — it is a pattern built into human nature itself, and if you study it with sufficient rigor and honesty, you will be equipped to understand the present and anticipate the future.
 History, in this view, is a form of political science.